walker84837/Echolite/README.md

 - `message.minecraft`: The format for messages sent to Minecraft.
 You can use placeholders:
   - `$user_name`: The name of the Minecraft player.
   - `$message`: The content of the Minecraft message.

-## Usage

-Once the plugin is installed and configured, it will automatically start sending messages between Minecraft and Discord.

-- When a player sends a message in Minecraft, it will be sent to the specified Discord channel.
-- When a message is sent in the specified Discord channel, it will be broadcast to all players in the Minecraft server.

-## Commands

-Currently, MineCord does not provide any commands.
-All functionality is handled automatically based on chat events.

 ## Troubleshooting